-Communities in disaster and crisis-affected areas will continue to be supported by the IFRC and National Societies to restore and strengthen their safety, well-being and longer-term recovery through shelter and settlement solutions.
+Communities in disaster and crisis-affected areas continue to be supported by the IFRC and National Societies to strengthen their safety, reduce risks and contribute to their longer-term recovery through appropriate shelter and settlement solutions.
 The focus of the next two years will be continued support to National Societies in shelter and settlements preparedness, response and long-term programming activities.
-This entails not only having human resource capacity, but also preparedness for response, including:
+This will include dedicated guidance, mentoring, training and peer-to-peer learning opportunities with National Society staff and volunteers to:

-- Short, medium and long-term shelter and settlement assistance to affected households; - Technical assistance, guidance and awareness-raising in safer shelter and settlement solutions are provided to affected households; - Addressing shelter and settlement risks and vulnerabilities as part of participatory and community-led preparedness and risk reduction activities such as the participatory
+- Continue developing and operationalising capacity and knowledge on safe and resilient shelter & settlements and integration of shelter into National Society strategies, planning and response activities; - Deliver short, medium and long-term shelter and settlement assistance to disaster and crisis affected households; Ensure technical assistance, guidance and awareness-raising in safer shelter and settlement solutions are provided to affected households; - Address shelter and settlement risks and vulnerabilities as part of participatory and community-led preparedness and risk reduction activities such as the participatory approach for safe shelter awareness (PASSA) and PASSA Youth;

-- approach for safe shelter awareness (PASSA) and PASSA Youth; - The application of appropriate approaches to meet shelter needs - from the provision of shelter solutions and technical specification development, to the advancement of cash transfer programming (CTP) in shelter programming and promotion of a holistic approach that is integrated and participatory; - The enabling of longer term reconstruction and recovery through consideration of planning, addressing protection, gender and inclusion (PGI) mainstreaming in shelter interventions, including housing, land and property rights, and linkages with livelihoods, infrastructure and social inclusion activities; - Strengthening of the IFRC role in convening and co-chairing the inter-agency Shelter Cluster to ensure disaster affected people have the means to live in safe, dignified and appropriate shelter solutions.
+- Analyse processes and apply appropriate approaches to meet identified and locally specific shelter needs - from the provision of shelter solutions and contextualised technical specification development, to the advancement of cash and voucher assistance (CVA) in shelter programming and collaboration with other technical sectors; - Facilitate longer term reconstruction and recovery through mainstreaming of protection, gender and inclusion agendas and risk informed interventions that include considerations of housing, land and property rights, and links with livelihoods, infrastructure and social inclusion activities.

+Additionally, we are strengthening the IFRC role in convening and co-chairing the inter-agency Shelter Cluster to ensure disaster affected people have the means to live in safe, dignified and appropriate shelter solutions.
+In Asia Pacific this will include additional human resource capacity to support National Societies and governments to enhance locally led shelter coordination, contributing to country level preparedness.